juditacs/langid/README.md

 ## Requirements

+**IMPORTANT** langid has been ported to Python 3 by @adbar

-Linux shell and Python2.7 with standard modules should be enough.
+Linux shell and Python3 with standard modules should be enough.
 You may need a few Gigabytes of memory for many languages or very large training files.

 ## Training mode